oxsecurity/megalinter/docs/index.md

 ## Mega-Linter vs Super-Linter

+The hard-fork of Super-Linter to be rewritten in Python is not just a language switch: use of python flexibility and libraries allowed to define lots of additional functions

 ### More languages and formats linted

 - **C**, **C++**, **Copy-Paste detection**, **GraphQL**, **Puppet**, **Rust**, **Scala**, **Spell checker**, **Visual Basic .NET**